Leafwing-Studios/asm-docs/docs/overview/thematics.md

 Eusocial insects (inspired by leafcutter ants) are the primary protaganists, so the operating scale is incredibly small: you can see individual rain drops and mounds appear like mountains.

 ## What are the player's goals?
 The player *is* the factory hivemind.
 They control a broad faction of evolved insects, plants, fungi and more as they seek to build a complex and resilient civilization.
-They must gather, distribute and transform resources to
+They must gather, distribute and transform resources to grow their colony and advance technologically.

 ## What contrasting themes does this game focus on?
 - chaotic life | orderly automation